ronbecker/100DaysOfPython/log.md

 **Thoughts:** Most of my time was spent playing with loops, and switching between them.
 Loops are one of those things that aren't a difficult concept, but they like to screw with me, apparently.

 **Link to Work:** [GLORP](https://github.com/ronbecker/100DaysOfPython/tree/master/projects/glorp)

+### Day 6: January 19, 2020

+***Today's Progress:*** Studied a little, and helped a friend learn some Python basics.

+***Thoughts:*** I didn't get to work on a project today, but I did learn some things.
+One of those things was that helping others learn reinforces things in my mind even more!

+***Link to Work:*** There isn't one since I didn't work on a project myself.